 Here are some ways for you to take action regarding your pup’s aggressive tendencies:

 If it’s possible to modify or change your puppy’s inappropriate behavior.
 If you want your puppy to stop inappropriate behavior, consult with a responsible dog trainer who applies positive reinforcement, punishment-free training methods.
 The trainer must have experience working with aggressive dogs.
-Other standard recommendations like crate training, exercise, and sufficient stimulation can also have a big effect.
+Other standard recommendations like crate training, exercise, and sufficient stimulation can also help.

 A second option is to consult with a dog behaviorist.
 Temperament tests are available to evaluate if there is a problem or how serious it may be.
 Be warned some of the symptoms of puppy aggression mimic those of canine autism and canine ADHD.